robch/book-of-ai/docs/reference/cli/speech/recognize.md

 ``` bash title="Recognize speech with custom phrases to improve accuracy"
 ai speech recognize --file myaudio.wav --key myapikey --region westus --phrases @phrases.txt
 ```

-This documentation provides an overview of how to use the `ai speech recognize` command along with various options to configure speech recognition.